wesam-k/wesam-k/README.md

 ### Hi there, I'm Wesam Alkfere [wesam-k][website] 👋

 ## I'm a Front-End Developer!
-- 🥅  &emsp; Goals: Dont give up and learn new tools and techniques as much as I can
+- 🥅  &emsp; Goals: Don't give up and learn new tools and techniques as much as I can
-- ⚡  &emsp; Fun fact: hiking and traveling
+- ⚡  &emsp; Fun fact: hiking and travelling
 > Quote: Never lose your enthusiasm to learn something new every day
 ---
 ### Connect with me: